Skip to main content

 COMMIT;

-Best Practices in the University Schema
+Best Practices in the Marketplace Schema

 • Handle errors: Higher-level application code should catch exceptions and issue ROLLBACK.